Seff300/StatusMC-plugin/README.md

 A detailed guide can be found here: https://support.statusmc.net/en/blog/setting-up-minecraft-tps-mspt-monitoring

 **Additional information**<br>
-An account on StatusMC is required to use this plugin, this plugin simply provides a way for StatusMC to check your server's performance, all the management is done on StatusMC's website.
+An account on <a href="https://statusmc.net/" target="_blank">StatusMC</a> is required to use this plugin, this plugin simply provides a way for StatusMC to check your server's performance, all the management is done on StatusMC's website.

 You're also welcome to join our Discord: https://discord.gg/jP5qwMxXd9